We discuss 10 definitive AI chatbot trends, predictions and expectations for coming years. Dive in to find out the latest chatbot trends.

 According to an IDC Digital Universe study, the amount of digital data created per year would be 35 zettabytes.
 (1 ZB = 1 billion TB)

-Chatbots trends will be integrated into existing data architectures.
+Chatbot trends will be integrated into existing data architectures.
 Metrics like conversation duration and bot retention will be thrown around the same way webpage conversion and traffic are.

-Chatbots analytics can combine real-time conversations with historical precedence to give you deep and actionable insights.
+Chatbot Analytics can combine real-time conversations with historical precedence to give you deep and actionable insights.

 The industry will move beyond simple data points like chokeholds or conversational hurdles to intent understanding and emotional output.

 5. More C-UX and job roles

 One of the latent changes that come with establishing a new industry is the emergence of new job roles and thought leaders.

 Conversational User Experience (CUX) aims to create technology that seamlessly interacts with humans.
 CUX includes brand persona development, personalised content, and guided conversations.